mihakremen/angular-react-starter/README.md

 # Angular 14 & React 18 Examples Starter
-## (Test task)
+## (Test task: create dockerfile, nginx.conf and CI\CD pipeline to automaticly test, build, containerize and push the app to the regestry.)

+Description:
-Description: angular is being tested, built, containerized and pushed to registry.
+angular is being tested, built, containerized and pushed to registry.
 Nginx works with proxy to localhost:8080 and doesn't require root.
 The only thing, to run nginx on background and use console we need an option "-d" in "docker compose up".
 When I try to turn nginx daemon on in .conf file the container stopes with code(0).
 I tried to google and solve this problem but deadline is too close.
 I'll try it on weekens one more time but anyway.
 ### Suggestion:
 Why not to use nginx official container instead of alpine image?
 There would be no need to set up a priveleged user and solve problemm with running it on the background, I guess.